What Happens if I Default on a SBA loan?

 - Get the SBA lender to agree to an asset sale at an Orderly Liquidation Value

-- Prepare and present an Offer In Compromise package, in accordance with SBA regulations to the SBA lender
+- Prepare and present an Offer In a Compromise package, according to SBA regulations to the SBA lender

 A Success story of one SBA borrower